envato-archive/subvalid/README.md

 Subvalid was extracted from a project at [Envato](http://envato.com) which required complex validation logic at each stage of the object's life cycle:
-- Users would upload videos.
+- Users upload videos.
 The videos are validated to make sure an actual video was uploaded (and not someone's university Powerpoint slides), that framerate is good, resolution and codec is acceptable etc. Failure here would reject the file straight away, and tell the user to try again with a new file.
-- Then we'd generate thumbnails, resized preview videos etc. If anything failed validation here, it's a bug (wrong preview video size etc) - and we want to alert developers.
+- Next we generate thumbnails, resized preview videos etc. If anything fails validation here, it's a bug (wrong preview video size etc) - and we want to alert developers.
 - After the video is uploaded and processed, users would enter metadata: title,